nkcr/sharepoint-rest-upload/README.md

 Uploads a file to sharepoint using the REST API and `adal` module for the authentication using a certificate.

+Be careful the name of the file you want to upload.
+Sharepoint may not accept special chars.

 ### Set up

 ```bash